Estimated reading time: 5 minutes

-It’s a difficult one to answer, seeing as everyone you talk to will have a different opinion about whether they went to college or not.
+It’s difficult to answer, seeing as everyone you talk to will have a different opinion about whether they went to college or not.
 Whether you are someone who tried college out and decided to revisit it or you’re feeling like that high school diploma might not do the trick, we’re here for you.

 Should I Go Back to School?
 A Few Signs That You’re Ready

-We’re going to discuss 11 signs that you should go back to school.
+We will discuss 11 signs that you should go back to school.
 They may not all apply to you, but any number of the items on this list could be enough to get you motivated to enroll.

 Let’s get started: